 Tomb Raider has many cinematic scenes.
 Not just cut-scenes, cinematic scenes.
 I have even watched Lara Croft watching Lara Croft, when she takes a video camera from her pocket and presses play on video footage taken by her best friend and documentarian Sam.
-I watch Lara watch herself and her friends and her coworkers, gathering on their ship, discussing the archeological mission that might put them all in mortal danger and does.
+I watch Lara watch herself and her friends and her coworkers, gathering on their ship, discussing the archeological mission that might put them all in mortal danger

 They all blame Lara.
 They all resent Lara.
 They all love Lara.